 You are also welcome to utilize the services of your own accountant, however this rate is fairly standard for the Polish market.
 Feel free to read more about the administrative costs of being a freelancer on our blog.

-For teachers hired on employment contracts, administration is managed by the school so there is no additional cost, though the tax rate on this type of contract is considerably higher, so you can expect a lower “take home” pay rate.
+For teachers hired on employment contracts, administration is managed by the school so there is no additional cost, though the tax rate on this type of contract is considerably higher.

 Yes.
 All of the language centers that we work with for this program like to speak directly with our teachers.
 Most interviews are conducted via Skype or Zoom in the months prior to the semester’s start.
 You may also be asked to conduct a trial class at the school when you arrive.